petersmagnusson/base62/README.md

 compatible ``[A-Za-z0-9]``.
 Both chunk size and choice of character set can be configured.

-Performance of base62 is generally much worse than base64.
-This implementation is fairly fast, but the focus has been on optimality of encoding, in particular for smaller sizes, and correctness.
+Performance of base62 is generally worse than base64.
+This implementation is fast as base62 systems go, but the focus has been on quality of encoded results, in particular for smaller sizes, and correctness.

 The algorithm is close to theoretical optimum for base62 (eg if the entire binary content were treated as a single integer).